 11 of 11

-Venice's Marco Polo Airport is six kilometers from Venice.
+The Venice Marco Polo Airport is almost four miles from Venice.
 Transportation options from the airport to different neighborhoods in Venice include the city bus system, shared vehicle services, or renting a car.
 Depending on how many people are in your party, plus how much luggage you have, will likely determine the best (and cheapest) option of transportation to your chosen sestiere.

 See our Venice travel guide for more information including getting to Venice, sight-seeing, eating, festivals, and shopping.